nimisaya/codetaito/README.md

 - Explore graphic libraries e.g. p5.js and three.js
 - Responsiveness
 - Sketches are on their own canvas (with their own link) instead of being rendered to the same canvas.
 Began this work but decided to play with the microphone instead.
+- Offset colours so control multiple colours on a sketch
+- Control impact of microphone input on the sketch by changing how the amplitude impacts the circle
+- MORE sketches exploring the canvas more, re-learning more math
+- Potentially seeing the math used to create a sketch in the UI

 ## Known bugs